Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Thomas L. Bené - Sysco Corp.

 All based on case volume, right.
 We didn't project any impact on a rate basis from gross profit per case.
 We just looked at purely at cases.
-And you asked about the 3%, we think that's a fairly conservative estimate given what our run rates were in those markets.
+And you asked about the 3%, we think that's a fairly conservative estimate, given what our run rates were in those markets.

 Andrew Wolf - Loop Capital Markets LLC

 Got it.
 Thank you.
-And just wanted to follow up on Brakes, and my last question is – just like as you look – Joel, you mentioned you're reconciling or harmonizing the fiscal years and that obviously has some tweaks to it.
-But is most of the slowing from just what's going on there with the cost inflation and consumer – the fundamentals side, with what's going on in the UK?
-Or how would you portion it between the timing reconciliations and a little fundamental slowing or some fundamental slowing?
+And just wanted to follow up on Brakes, and my last question is – just like, as you look – Joel, you mentioned you're reconciling or harmonizing the fiscal years, and that obviously has some tweaks to it.
+But is most of the slowing from just what's going on there with the cost inflation and consumer – fundamentals side, with what's going on in the UK?
+Or how would you portion it, between timing reconciliations and a little fundamental slowing, or some fundamental slowing?

 Joel T. Grade - Sysco Corp.

 Yeah, I'll start and Tom can chime in.
 I'd say, Andy, it's really some of both.
 Again, I think what I would say to you is that some of the timing issue is going to become more accelerated in the second quarter, which is why we're calling that out.
-Which again, will then rebound to some extent in the second half of the year.
+Which again, will then rebound to some extent, in the second half of the year.
 But I would say for this particular quarter, it was some of both.

 Thomas L. Bené - Sysco Corp.

 I don't have anything really incremental to add.
-I'd mentioned earlier some of the other impacts from – as you mentioned, from inflation and some of the macros in the UK.
+I mentioned earlier some of the other impacts from – as you mentioned, from inflation and some of the macros in the UK.

 Andrew Wolf - Loop Capital Markets LLC